Djokovic–Nadal rivalry: 2009

 They met seven times in 2009.
 Nadal won their first four encounters, while Djokovic won the last three.

 The pair met several times on clay and matches involving them became the highlights of the clay-court season.
 The first and only meeting to date in the Davis Cup happened in the first round of the World Group in the fourth rubber, which Nadal won to clinch the tie for Spain.
 They then met for the first time in a clay-court final at the Monte Carlo Masters, with Nadal winning a closely contested three-setter and his fifth consecutive Monte-Carlo title.
 With his world No. 3 ranking at risk, Djokovic sought to defend his title at the Rome Masters.
 However, he lost to Nadal in straight sets in the final.

 They then met for a third consecutive Masters tournament on clay, in the semifinals of the Madrid Masters.
 Nadal won a grueling encounter, saving three match points in the process.
 The match, at 4 hours and 3 minutes, was the longest three-set singles match on the ATP Tour in the Open Era (later surpassed by the Olympic semifinal between Roger Federer and Juan Martín del Potro in 2012).
 The match was voted the best match of the year by fans and critics alike.
-Djokovic admitted afterwards that it took him a long time to get over the loss.

 During the US Open series, Djokovic defeated Nadal for the first time that year at the Cincinnati Masters.
 Djokovic then won his first Masters title of the year, defeating Nadal in the semifinals of the Paris Masters.
 The pair then had their final meeting of the year at the ATP World Tour Finals in London.
 Djokovic won the match, going 2–1 in the round robin phase.